jucian0/posts/multi-step-form-with-useform.md

 ## Creating the form

-Templates, and components aren't the first thing we need to think were, first, we need to think what is really important, and what are we building.
-We are building a multi-step form, so, before to develop the templates, ans components, we need to know how this form will works, if there are any rules, or validations, and the fields that we will have in it,and how many steps we need.
+Templates and components aren't the first things we need to think about, first, we need to think about what is really important, and what we are building.
+In order to build a multi-step form, we need to know how this form will work, if there are any rules or validations, how many fields it will have, and how many steps it will require before we develop the templates and components.

-In this example, let develop a form that should submit information about a person, this form should have two steps:
+In this example, let's develop a form that submits information about a person.
+This form should have two steps:

-- First step will deal with basic information about this person, like; first name, last name, and age.
+- The first step will deal with basic information about this person, like first name, last name, and age.

-- Second step will deal with complementary information, it's, address; street, city, zip code.
+- In the second step, we will deal with complementary information, such as city, street, and zip code.

 ## Codding the usePersonForm